 Treasurer, Weston Pondolfino

-Weston has twelve years of experience as a counselor and Assistant Director of a KODA camp program.
-Utilizing his Bachelor degree in Athletic Training from Endicott College, his responsibilities involved developing age appropriate athletic and recreational activities with an emphasis on furthering the identity development of the campers.
-Weston also has experience implementing pop up camp activities in new communities.
-He is currently employed as an athletic trainer at Attleboro High School, where he is working to develop ASL courses for High School students.
+Weston has twelve years of experience as a counselor and Assistant Director at a KODA camp program.
+Utilizing his Bachelor’s degree in Athletic Training from Endicott College, his responsibilities involved developing age-appropriate athletic and recreational activities with an emphasis on furthering the identity development of the campers.
+Weston also has experience implementing pop-up camp activities in new communities.
+He has earned his Masters of Education in Curriculum and Teaching and is currently employed as an ASL teacher at Attleboro High School.

 Secretary, Jannelle Legg

-Jannelle holds dual Masters degrees from Gallaudet University in Deaf History and Deaf Cultural Studies.
-After two years teaching Deaf Studies at Utah Valley University, she is currently a Digital History Fellow in the Center for History and New Media and a PhD student in the History department at George Mason University.
-She has given national and international presentations related to Koda/Coda Studies and her publications include a Masters thesis entitled “Both and Neither; the Hearing Line in Twentieth Century Coda Literature”.
+Jannelle is an Associate Professor and Project Manager at the Schuchman Deaf Documentary Center at Gallaudet University.
+She completed her Doctorate in US History at George Mason University and holds dual Masters degrees from Gallaudet University in Deaf History and Deaf Cultural Studies.
+She has given national and international presentations related to Koda/Coda Studies and her publications include a Masters thesis entitled “Both and Neither; the Hearing Line in Twentieth-Century Coda Literature.”

-This page does not reflect the entirety of the KODAheart board – Additional Board Members invitations have been extended and are in the process of being formally added.
+KODAheart is a volunteer organization.
+We welcome the chance to expand and diversify our Board.
 We encourage the community to contact us with nominations of individuals with expertise and experience who can contribute their unique skills to strengthening the direction of our programming and organization.